Sanghren/avalanche-hardhat-fork-tutorial/README.md

 ## Introduction

-In this tutorial we will cover the use of hardhat, a powerful EVM development tool.
+In this tutorial we will cover the use of Hardhat, a powerful EVM development tool.
-More specifically, we will cover how to configure it to work with Avalanche CChain and ho to use the hardhat `fork` mechanism to test your DeFi Dapp.
+More specifically, we will cover how to configure it to work with Avalanche CChain and how to use the Hardhat `fork` mechanism to test your DeFi Dapp.

 If you want to jump right into the code, here's a [link](https://github.com/tbrunain/avalanche-hardhat-fork-tutorial)